LuckyMace/Members/README.md

 * Use "docker build -t members ." command for building app image, based on Dockerfile.
 Write your own spring.data.mongodb.uri parameter in Dockerfile for connection to db.
 * Use "docker run -v /home/admin/usr/images:/images --network="host" members" command to run app container.
 Command '--network="host"' for possible connection from docker outside with the mongodb.
-Write your own absolute local directory with images '/home/admin/usr/images' for writing picturePath in query like a '/images/photo1.png' andsaving picture to db.
+Write your own absolute local directory with images '/home/admin/usr/images' for using picturePath in query like a '/images/photo1.png' and saving picture to db.

 Spring Security
 * App uses inMemoryAuthentication with Basic Auth user: username=test_user, password=qwerty123, role=ROLE_USER